SAP-archive/kubernetes-deployment-orchestrator/doc/getting_started.md

 ## Setting up WordPress with an external database

 During this tutorial, we would like to setup WordPress with an external production ready database.
+You can find the complete source code under `charts/examples/tutorial`

 ### Install shalm